 We spoke with individuals from a large defense contractor.
 When the solar eclipse was approaching in the summer of 2017, semiconductor engineer Maggie R. was nervous that no one else in the office was going to be interested:

-This story demonstrates that this organization’s passion for science goes beyond just the work they do; it’s a passion that brings them all together outside of the office.
+This story demonstrates that this organization’s passion for science goes beyond just the work they do; it is a passion that brings them all together outside of the office, too.

 Work Hard, Play Hard, Show Better Culture